Inner Harbor in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Education • Waterways & Vessels.
 A significant historical year for this entry is 1985.

 Location.
 39° 17.155′ N, 76° 36.612′ W. Marker is in Baltimore, Maryland.
 It is in the Inner Harbor.
-Marker can be reached from the intersection of East Pratt Street and Commerce Street, on the right when traveling east.
+It can be reached from the intersection of East Pratt Street and Commerce Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 201 E Pratt St, Baltimore MD 21202, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Top of the World Observation Level World Trade Center (a few steps from this marker); Exodus 1947: "The ship That Launched a Nation" (a few steps from this marker); An Active Port for 300 Years (within shouting distance of this marker); Together we remember the people of Maryland who perished on 9.11.2001 (within shouting distance of this marker); USS Constellation (within shouting distance of this marker); "Yuai" (within shouting distance of this marker); The Port of Baltimore (within shouting distance of this marker); The Ship's Head (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: The Port of Baltimore (here, next to this marker); Exodus 1947: "The ship That Launched a Nation" (a few steps from this marker); An Active Port for 300 Years (within shouting distance of this marker); 9/11 Memorial of Maryland (within shouting distance of this marker); USS Constellation (within shouting distance of this marker); "Yuai" (within shouting distance of this marker); The Ship's Head (about 300 feet away, measured in a direct line); Hammock Rails (about 300 feet away).
 Touch for a list and map of all markers in Baltimore.

 Credits.
 This page was last revised on April 2, 2023.
 It was originally submitted on April 2, 2023, by Ryan Espinoza of York, Pennsylvania.
-This page has been viewed 56 times since then and 12 times this year.
+This page has been viewed 157 times since then and 12 times this year.
 Photos: 1, 2. submitted on April 2, 2023, by Ryan Espinoza of York, Pennsylvania. • Devry Becker Jones was the editor who published this page.

 Editor’s want-list for this marker.
 Clearer closeup photo of the marker. • Can you help?